EdTech · Non-NDA · Full case

 0% → 64%

-Before: five disconnected learning platforms, five separate sign-in screens
+Before: five disconnected learning platforms — five logins, five invoices

 I spent three weeks inside the customer-success call recordings.
 Nothing was wrong with the navigation.
 Perpetual licenses meant no recurring revenue.
 No recurring revenue meant stale content.
 Stale content meant engineers learned on YouTube instead.

-The brief said "redesign the UX."
-I argued the contract was the broken interface.
 The CRO had 60% of revenue sitting on perpetual licenses and said so loudly.
-The President of PTC University took the phased version: new customers on annual subscription from Q3 2017, existing ones protected for 24 months, then migrated.
+I took the phased version to the President of PTC University, and it stuck: new customers on annual subscription from Q3 2017, existing ones protected for 24 months, then migrated.
+The redesign took a quarter.
+The argument took a year.

 Diagram: five learning platforms — Learning Connector, LearningExchange, Precision LMS, Digital Guides and IoTU — consolidating into one unified, multilingual platform.